Wambon people

 The Wambon people (Mandup Wambon) are an ethnic group inhabiting the lowlands of southern Papua, Indonesia.
 The Wambon are the largest ethnic group in Boven Digoel Regency.

-Etymology

-The name of this ethnic group varies and originates from a word meaning "people."
-The first name, Kaeti, comes from the term küap kaeti meaning "real people."
-Later, during the Dutch East Indies administration when a post was established in Tanah Merah, they were called Mandobo, a combination of mandup and wambon.
-They are also referred to as Ndumut after the river flowing through their region.
-According to the Wambon people themselves, their ethnolinguistic name is Wambon, while the term Mandobo is an exonym mainly used by Dutch researchers.

 Language

 The Wambon people speak various languages and dialects, though they belong to the same ethnic group.
 Broadly, the Ndumut language family is divided into several branches: Ketum [ktt] and Wambon [wms], which are closely related, compared to Upper Mandobo [aax] and Lower Mandobo [bwp].

 The Wambon language is divided into three groups: